pupalaaishu12-hash/data-analytics-portfolio/Marketing Performance Dashboard (Excel+Copilot)/README.md

 \## 📈 Insights

-\- Google Ads is the strongest ROI driver and should be scaled
+\- Google Ads is the strongest ROI driver and should be scaled.

-\- All channels are profitable; revenue significantly outweighs spend
+\- All channels are profitable; revenue significantly outweighs spend.

-\- Influencer \& Social Media are effective for launches and burst campaigns
+\- Influencer \& Social Media are effective for launches and burst campaigns.

-\- Email \& Display Ads require optimization before further investment
+\- Email \& Display Ads require optimization before further investment.